How to Grow Dragon Fruit Indoors: Pitaya Plant Growth Guide

 - When you grow dragon fruit from seeds, make sure you separate the plants once they start growing.
 Each dragon fruit plant needs its turf to thrive;

-- Dragon fruits are nocturnal plants, so when and if they bloom, you will likely miss it if you don’t pay attention.
+- Dragon fruits are nocturnal plants, so when and if they bloom, you will likely miss them if you don’t pay attention.
 Because of its spectacular flowers, most gardeners keep their dragon fruits outdoors, as nothing compares with a night garden party filled with the beauty and scents of this plant.

 Now you know how to grow dragon fruit indoors.
 However, there is more to Pitaya than meets the eye.
 If you live in a hot weather zone, you can plant it in your outdoor garden, just like any succulent or cactus that needs little watering and tolerate drought like a champion.